Global Covid-19 Case Fatality Rates

 The proportion of deaths to the total numbers of cases was meta-analysed using the R function metaprop, using fixed-effect inverse-variance weighting.
-Estimates from the cruise ship ‘Diamond Princess’ as well as countries with three or fewer deaths to date recorded are excluded from the analysis.
+Estimates from the cruise ship ‘Diamond Princess’ as well as countries with fewer than 1000 cases are excluded from the analysis. (updated 9th April).
 We present country-level case fatality as a percentage along with 95% confidence intervals in a forest plot.
 Estimates of heterogeneity and a 95% prediction interval are presented, but a pooled overall estimate is suppressed due to heterogeneity. (understanding data in meta-analysis)

 - The number of cases detected by testing will vary considerably by country;

 - Selection bias can mean those with severe disease are preferentially tested;

 - There may be delays between symptoms onset and deaths which can lead to underestimation of the CFR;

 - There may be factors that account for increased death rates such as coinfection, more inadequate healthcare, patient demographics (i.e., older patients might be more prevalent in countries such as Italy);

 - There may be increased rates of smoking or comorbidities amongst the fatalities.